Shade-Blade/PMDarkStarEdition/README.md

 ### Known Bugs
 - Save blocks will not be the right color when you load from save (unpausing will fix this)
 - Clefts turn weird colors when attacking
+- Mario's attacks are unaffected by dizziness (but you still can't block)

 ### v0.9.0.1 Bug Fixes
 - Bombing Boos no longer crashes the game